thetarnav/glitched-writer/README.md

 ### Writing

-Writing stuff with async / await.
+Writing stuff and waiting with async / await.

 ```js
 import { wait } from 'glitched-writer'